vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week2/part1/readme.md

 In the VSDBabySoC, the DAC is typically a 10-bit device, meaning it can resolve 1,024 distinct analog levels, which defines the precision of the generated waveform (e.g., sound or video).
 The internal design often utilizes a highly scalable structure like the R-2R Ladder DAC for accurate weighted conversion.
 By completing this digital-to-analog step, the DAC allows the BabySoC to function as a complete embedded system, enabling it to drive multimedia outputs (speakers, displays) and interface directly with the analog environment.

 ## Why BabySoC
-Focus on Fundamentals: It strips away non-essential components, forcing the learner to focus on the core concepts of processor-peripheral interfacing, memory access, and clock stability, rather than being overwhelmed by a full industrial design.

-Enables Full Flow Practice: The small size allows students to take the entire design from high-level modeling (Functional Modelling) through detailed RTL, synthesis, and physical layout in a reasonable timeframe.
-This provides a complete, hands-on view of the RTL-to-GDSII process.
+Introduces RISC-V: It uses a simple RISC-V core (RVMYTH), exposing learners to a modern, open-source Instruction Set Architecture that is highly relevant in current embedded and custom hardware design.

+Teaches IP Integration: It demonstrates the essential task of integrating diverse IPs: a digital processor (RVMYTH), a timing block (PLL), and a mixed-signal block (DAC).
+This teaches the complexities of synchronizing different hardware domains.

 Reduced Debug Complexity: With only a few IP blocks (RVMYTH, PLL, DAC), debugging is simplified.
 Errors are easier to isolate and trace using simulation tools (like GTKWave), speeding up the learning curve significantly.

-Teaches IP Integration: It demonstrates the essential task of integrating diverse IPs: a digital processor (RVMYTH), a timing block (PLL), and a mixed-signal block (DAC).
-This teaches the complexities of synchronizing different hardware domains.

-Introduces RISC-V: It uses a simple RISC-V core (RVMYTH), exposing learners to a modern, open-source Instruction Set Architecture that is highly relevant in current embedded and custom hardware design.
+Enables Full Flow Practice: The small size allows us to take the entire design from high-level modeling (Functional Modelling) through detailed RTL, synthesis, and physical layout in a reasonable timeframe.
+This provides a complete, hands-on view of the RTL-to-GDSII process.